 Corporate Pension Plan Funding Levels and the Expected Return Assumption

 68 Pages Posted: 4 Mar 2019 Last revised: 2 Jul 2020

-We use a difference-in-differences approach to examine the causal impact of changes in the funding ratios of U.S. corporate defined benefit (DB) pension plans to examine the causal impact on the assumption of expected return on pension assets (EROA).
-We use the 2008 crisis as an exogenous shock to the annual pension funding ratios and find that DB pension plans transitioning from fully funded to underfunded status over this period, make significant expense-reducing assumptions (increase EROA) for corporate plan sponsors.
+We use the 2008 crisis as an exogenous shock to the annual pension funding ratios of U.S. corporate defined benefit (DB) pension plans to examine the causal impact on the assumption of expected return on pension assets (EROA).
+Contrary to prior literature, we find that DB pension plans transitioning from fully funded to underfunded status make significant expense-reducing assumptions for corporate plan sponsors by increasing their EROA.
 The funding deterioration generates a 40-80 basis points’ increase in EROA, which corresponds to an average annual reduction in the pension accounting expense of 9% to 13%.
 Our results are robust to controlling for the shock induced by the global financial crisis on corporate performance.